This article contains affiliate links. If you make a purchase, we may earn a commission.

 They’ve elevated the brand by building successful marketing campaigns in order to connect with their clients.
 And with personal reward plans and great customer service, FedEx continues to expand their marketing strategies and reach new audiences.

-Having a brand personality is important because it makes it easier for people to identify with your product or service.
+Having a brand personality is important because it makes it easier for people to identify with your product or service, and also serves as a form of advertising if it’s done well.
 If people like what your brand stands for, the better the chances they will like your products.
-So, take the time to create the right personality and persona for your brand – it is the foundation upon which your brand’s success will be built.
+So, take the time to create the right personality and persona for your brand — it is the foundation upon which your brand’s success will be built.

-Which brand can you relate to the most?
+Which brand do you relate to the most?
+Which brand do you think does it best?
 Let us know in the comments section below.

-This article is an updated version of an earlier article originally published on 18 August 2017.
+This is an updated version of an article originally published on 8 July 2019.